 Background: Everyone has seen the rainbows that form when the atmospheric conditions are right or when light shines through an angled piece of glass.
 The scientific term for such rainbows is spectra (singular spectrum, plural spectra).
 In this lab we will use spectroscopes to analyze light from different sources.
-A spectroscope (Figure 1) is a device that has 2 holes, a ruler and a special grating.
+A spectroscope (Figure 1) is a device that has 2 holes, a ruler, and a special grating.
 Light goes in one hole, bounces off the grating, is displayed against a ruler, and you look in the other hole to see it.

+Read the section in our textbook about Bohr's theory of the hydrogen atom before lab, including the parts about continuous spectra and line spectra.
 Continuous spectra are produced when light is given off as a sample is heated.
 However, when light is given off because the electrons around an atom get excited, the electrons only have certain allowed energy values they can move between (different orbitals).
 The light separates into specific bands, with gaps in between.
 This series of bands is called a line spectrum.
-The bands emitted are unique to a specific element, so spectroscopy can be used to identify elements (as in determining the chemical composition of distant stars) or quantify elements (like measuring how much lead is on a child's toy).
+The bands emitted are unique to a specific element, so spectroscopy can be used to identify elements (as in determining the chemical composition of distant stars) or to quantify elements (like measuring how much lead is on a child's toy).

 The energy of a photon is related to the frequency by E = hv, where v is "nu", the symbol for frequency, not to be confused with velocity.
-Frequency is inversely proportional to wavelength $(\lambda)$ , as given by $v\lambda = c$ .
+Frequency is inversely proportional to wavelength (λ), as given by $v\lambda = c$.
 When using these equations, be careful to keep track of units.
-The speed of light is usually given in meters, and wavelengths are usually measured in nanometers, so you have to convert.
+The speed of light is usually given in meters, and wavelengths are usually measured in nanometers, so you have to convert between them.

 To get useful data from your spectroscope, you need to calibrate it by measuring something for which the accepted values are well known.
 Creating a reference between values from a particular instrument and known values is called making a calibration curve.
 This is somewhat misleading because calibration curves are almost always straight lines.
 You can then use the equation of the trendline to relate your measured values (ruler readings in cm) to meaningful values (wavelengths in nm).
-We will use the Hg lamp to create the calibration curve, then use this curve to find wavelengths for the other emission sources.
+We will use the Hg lamp to create the calibration curve and then use this curve to find wavelengths for the other emission sources.

-Procedure (This is what you need to write down):
+Procedure: This is what you need to write down.
 Work in pairs.

-Both people should try looking through the spectroscope, and then whoever is more comfortable with it should take all the readings.
+Each of you should try looking through the spectroscope, and then whoever is more comfortable with it should take all the readings.
 The order you observe does not matter, as long as you look at all seven samples (3 lamps, 3 salts, 1 candle).
-You need to record numbers for the positions of any lines, but not continuous spectra.
+You need to record numbers for the positions of any lines but not continuous spectra.